rec/gitz/doc/README.rst

   Create and push new branches

 `git-rename <git-rename.rst>`_
-  Rename a git branch locally and on all remotes
+  Rename a git branch locally and remotely

-`git-restore <git-restore.rst>`_
-  Save and restore state of the git repository

 `git-rotate <git-rotate.rst>`_
   Rotate through branches in a Git repository

+`git-save <git-save.rst>`_
+  Save and restore state of the git repository

 `git-shuffle <git-shuffle.rst>`_
   Reorder and delete commits in the current branch